 Poor spelling has always had the potential to be a NEGATIVE ranking factor in Google.
 IF the word that is incorrect on the page is unique on the page and of critical importance to the search query.

 Although – back in the day – if you wanted to rank for misspellings – you optimised for them – so – poor spelling would be a POSITIVE ranking looking back not that long ago.

-Now, that kind of optimisation effort is fruitless, with changes to how Google presents these results in 2016.
+Now, that kind of optimisation effort is fruitless, with changes to how Google presents these results.